 We hope that you explored all you wanted during your Yellowstone road trip because it’s time to leave the geothermal natural wonders behind and head south.
 For a more relaxed experience, Grand Teton National Park is a gorgeous paradise.
 You really aren’t prepared for the beauty until you actually experience these mountains up close.
 Explore crystal clear lakes, flowing rivers, and great spots for photography all with the rugged Grand Tetons next to you.
 If you really want to enjoy Grand Teton National Park you can avoid the crowds and bike some of the many trails (map attached below!).
 Post Grand Teton Grandeur, head towards Jackson Hole.
 As you approach the famous tourist town of Wyoming, look left towards the National Elk Refuge, which offers tons of activities to explore if you want to get up close with the herd.
 Once you get to Jackson it’s time to enjoy the art culture, cowboy bars, delicious restaurants, and vibrant vibes!
 If you want to see it all from above we suggest taking a ride up the Aerial Tram!
 It really doesn’t matter what time of year you are in Jackson, you will definitely have a great time!

 Take your time and enjoy your morning in Jackson Hole.
 Then it’s time to go back to the Wyoming roots and explore a few more small towns.
 As you begin to see the Grand Tetons disappear in your rearview mirror you will reach the town of Dubois.
 This charming hidden gem is one of the last real Old West towns.
 This small town is surrounded by outdoor activities like mountain biking, hiking, ATV riding, kayaking, and much more.
 If you are here in the winter you can’t miss out on the snowmobiling!
 Afterwards it is time to get to know the Wind River Mountain Range.
-Drive along the mountains toward Lander, one of the most underrated towns in Wyoming.
-This small mountain town is worth an overnight stay.
+Drive along the mountains toward Riverton, one of the most underrated towns in Wyoming.
+This small mountain town is worth an overnight stay, so you can learn all about the local Native American culture.
 If you are lucky you may just be here for one of the many events that take place over summer.
-While you are here you will discover the beauty of the untamed Wind River Mountains and the Native American history that surrounds them.
+For an outdoor adventure, head to the next town over, Lander.
+Discover the beauty of the untamed Wind River Mountains, starting with the fascinating Sinks Canyon State Park.

 Today you are going to explore some of America’s best kept secrets in Southern Wyoming.
 It is a long trip so break it up however you like.
 Your first stop is the town of Rawlins.
 There is particularly interesting history here, as it is home to the Wyoming Frontier Prison Museum.
 After you have stretched your legs in Rawlins, it’s time to hit Saratoga.
 Your drive down will have vast open spaces and the towering peaks of the Snowy Range.
 Saratoga will be a good stop for lunch before you head west on Highway 130 for Medicine Bow National Forest.
 This area is full of lakes and peaks with many spots to sit by the water and relax.
 After you have enjoyed one of the best outdoor areas in Southern Wyoming head for Laramie.
 Laramie is an idyllic American town with rich history, fun local happenings, and tons of outdoor recreation.
 If you didn’t get a chance to visit Vedauwoo the first time, this is your second chance.
 Take some time to walk around downtown Laramie where you will find great restaurants, art shops, souvenirs and more.
 For some this may be the last stop of your trip before heading back to the airport.
 For others you may be heading down to Denver, Colorado for a taste of the city life.